kmk61003/COGNIZANCE-/TASK-6/README.md

 * We want to reach and provide our app to all our customers who are waiting eagerly for the best photo editing application.

+* And we want to provide the best and hassle free editing app

 ## Future Improvements:-